 Subvert sartorial tradition by switching to a suit this FW21 season – a suit’s dress-up-or-down versatility gives it increased wardrobe mileage, which is a fundamental factor in how we dress today.
 Opt for a statement yet earthy shade that will last season after season; Saint Laurent’s tan 1970s-style two-piece is a failsafe choice.
 With a nipped waist offset by slim tailored pants, this suit can be paired with skyscraper stilettos and an understated clutch for an elegant, modern look.

 Because we’ve all been spending a lot more time outside this past year, green has landed front and center of designers’ color spectrum this season; and zingy iterations are a modern take on winter’s classic darker palette.
 Opt for elongated hemlines in desirable fabrics that feel both refined yet effortless; Christopher Esber’s shirt dress mimics the ease of a two-piece without the need for styling.
 Add ’90s-inspired barely-there sandals and gold-tone jewelry to dial up the glamour.

 Sequins and satin are synonymous with parties, and there’s no reason a wedding should be the exception.
 Dial them down a notch (you don’t want to outshine the bride) by opting for separates: a glittering top in unexpected shades – think sorbet-inspired pastels that feel icy fresh – can be paired with simple pants and neutral accessories.

 Day to night

-This is how to transition from afternoon ceremony to dance-all-night reception.
-Belt yourself into a chic camel coat for the first part of the day, displaying a subtle flash of glamour with metallic heels.
-Then slip off your coat and reveal a silky dress in a deep wine shade that says demure by day and dance-floor queen by night.
+This is how to transition from an afternoon ceremony to a dance-all-night reception.
+Belt yourself into a chic camel coat for the first part of the day, displaying a subtle flash of femininity with a sleek sandal, then slip off your coat to reveal a silky dress in a deep-chocolate shade that says demure by day and dance-floor queen by night.